jamesiarmes/homelab/ansible/roles/cni_plugins/README.md

 [`defaults/main.yaml`][defaults].
 You can override any of these values in your `group_vars` or `host_vars` to customize the deployment.

-- `macvlan_master_interface`: The name of the primary physical network interface on the host that the Kubernetes node VMs are bridged to (e.g., eth0, enp6s0).
+- `cni_plugins_master_interface`: The name of the primary physical network interface on the host that the Kubernetes node VMs are bridged to (e.g., eth0, enp6s0).
 This interface is used by macvlan as the parent to attach pod interfaces directly to the LAN.

   - Example: `eth0`

-- `macvlan_version`: The version of the Multus macvlan CNI plugin to install.
+- `cni_plugins_macvlan_version`: The version of the Multus macvlan CNI plugin to install.
 This must be a valid, full semantic version string.

   - Example: `4.2.2`